freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

 ## Public and Private Properties

-To add an even further control over what and what is not imported, you can add the keyword 'private' to the definition of the properties in the .ast file.
+To add an even finer control over what and what is not imported, you can add the keyword 'private' to the definition of properties in the .ast file.
 (Not in the .scope file!)
 Any property that is thus marked `private` will not be included in the set of imported nodes.
 The marking does not affect the declared nodes, only the imported nodes of any namespace that imports a namespace with private properties.
-Meaning that properties marked private are visible in their 'own' namespace, but not when this namespace is imported elsewhere.
+This means that properties marked `private` are visible within their own namespace, but not when that namespace is imported elsewhere.

 Suppose that in the inheritance example we want to have private methods.
 We could adjust the .ast file like this: